Shoplazza/LifeStyle/README.md

 Lifestyle represents a HTML-first, JavaScript-only-as-needed approach to theme development.
 It's Shoplazza's first source available theme with performance, flexibility, and acts as a reference for building Shoplazza themes.

-* **Web-native in its purest form: We leverage the latest web browsers to their fullest, while maintaining support for the older ones through progressive enhancement—not polyfills.
+* **Web-native in its purest form**: We leverage the latest web browsers to their fullest, while maintaining support for the older ones through progressive enhancement—not polyfills.
 * **Lean, fast, and reliable:** Functionality and design defaults to “no” until it meets this requirement.
 Code ships on quality.
 Themes must be built with purpose.
 They shouldn’t support each and every feature in Shoplazza.
 * **JavaScript not required, fails gracefully:** We extract every bit of speed and functionality out of HTTP, semantic HTML, and CSS before writing our first line of JavaScript.
 JavaScript can only be used to progressively enhance features.
 * **Server-rendered:** HTML must be rendered by Shoplazza servers using Liquid.
 Business logic and platform primitives such as translations and money formatting don’t belong on the client.
 Async and on-demand rendering of parts of the page is OK, but we do it sparingly as a progressive enhancement.